 - Easier fill-in: Is equipped with a small onboard flash to brighten deep shadow areas.

-- More affordable: Was introduced at a lower price, despite coming with a build-in lens.
+- More affordable: Was introduced at a lower price, despite coming with a built-in lens.

 - More heavily discounted: Has been on the market for longer (launched in January 2016).

-Advantages of the Sony Alpha ALT-A99 II:
+Arguments in favor of the Sony Alpha ALT-A99 II:

 - More detail: Has more megapixels (42.2 vs 20MP), which boosts linear resolution by 45%.